 St. Patrick’s Day is a holiday known for fun.
 And given that “fun” is not always a word associated with work, you may typically limit your celebrating to after work or on weekends.
-But who says you can’t do it in the office, too?
+But who says you can’t do it at work, too?

-Originally a Roman Catholic feast day celebrating the patron saint of Ireland — who was actually born in Roman Britain and brought to Ireland as a slave (not trying to ruin St. Patrick’s Day for you, but facts are facts)— St. Patrick’s Day became a celebration not only to honor St. Patrick but also to enable Irish-American immigrants to connect with their roots.
+Originally a Roman Catholic feast day celebrating the patron saint of Ireland — who was actually born in Roman Britain and brought to Ireland as a slave — St. Patrick’s Day became a celebration not only to honor St. Patrick but also to enable Irish-American immigrants to connect with their roots.
 Today, people of all backgrounds celebrate the holiday on March 17th by indulging in Irish food and drinks, wearing green, attending parades, and more.

 How do you celebrate St. Patrick’s Day at work?
-This year, the holiday occurs on a Sunday, but that doesn’t mean you can’t bring the festivities into the office!
 Here are some ideas for making the Irish celebration fun for everyone, even if you’re not Irish.

-These ideas for celebrating St. Patrick’s Day at work will get your office into a festive mood.
+These ideas for celebrating St. Patrick’s Day at work will get your coworkers into a festive mood.
 They’re easy and involve anyone who wants to be part of the action, whether remote or in-person.

 Bring in green streamers, confetti, plastic shamrocks, and other decorations to put the cubicles and office space in the St. Patrick’s Day spirit.
 If you have the budget, give everyone the opportunity to decorate their own workspaces with company-provided supplies.

-Make a playlist with Irish folk music and bands like The Cranberries, The Corrs, U2, The Pogues, and others to play in the office.
+Make a playlist with Irish folk music and bands like The Cranberries, The Corrs, U2, The Pogues, and others to play in the office or at home.
 Ask people for their favorite Irish tunes for ideas of songs to add.

-Treat your staff to this St. Patrick’s Day staple or make them in the kitchen at work.
+Treat your staff to this St. Patrick’s Day staple or make them in the kitchen.
 Here is a DIY recipe to create them yourself.